Project 562: Funding

 Wilbur launched her first Kickstarter campaign to pay for her travels.
 She raised $35,000.
-Her second Kickstarter campaign resulted in $54,ooo of additional funds to continue her journey.
+Her second Kickstarter campaign resulted in $54,000 of additional funds to continue her journey.
 In addition to these funds, which served "almost solely as gas and film" money, she relied heavily on the support of tribes she visited whom "fed her, housed her, and prayed with her".

 Influence

 Wilbur's work on Project 562 has been featured in The Guardian, and O, The Oprah Magazine.
 In 2014, Wilbur gave a talk about Project 562 at a TED conference.
 In her interview with The Guardian, Wilbur said "I'm ultimately doing this because our perception matters ...
 Our perception fuels racism.
 It fuels segregation.
 Our perception determines the way we treat each other."
 In a TEDx Talk Wilbur gave in 2014, she describes how indigenous Americans are portrayed within mass media citing that between 1990 and 2000 there were 5,868 blockbuster release films of which: